Certificate Storage

 Getting a Certificate

-This command will return the certificates, and the private key if it exists, in a JSON file.
+This command will return the certificates with the chain if it exists, as well as the private key if it exists.

 Additional parameters can be found in the CLI Reference - Certificates.